 An NAACP flyer advertising the march stated the group’s aims.
 “We march because we want our children to live in a better land and enjoy fairer conditions than have fallen to our lot,” the Rev. Charles Martin, an NAACP secretary, said.
 “We march in memory of our butchered dead, the massacre of the honest toilers who were removing the reproach of laziness and thriftlessness hurled at the entire race.
 They died to prove our worthiness to live.”

 Participants carried posters and placards along the two-mile-long route, calling attention to recent murders and lynching attacks—one proclaimed that “America has lynched without trial 2,867 Negroes in 31 years and not a single murderer has suffered.”
 The protests also took aim at President Woodrow Wilson, who had campaigned on a pro-civil rights platform, but had repeatedly disappointed Black reform leaders with his actions, which included allowing for the re-segregation of several federal government departments, and a failure to pass anti-lynching legislation.

 The march was unlike anything New York—and America—had ever seen.
 There were no incidents of violence, and no arrests.
 The New York Times called it, “one of the most quiet and orderly demonstrations ever witnessed.”
-Despite the peaceful protest, anti-black attacks continued, including the Chicago Race Riot of 1919, which lasted nearly a week and left 23 blacks and 13 whites dead (with more than 500 injured) just two years later.
+Despite the peaceful protest, attacks on African Americans continued, including the Chicago Race Riot of 1919, which lasted nearly a week and left 23 blacks and 13 whites dead (with more than 500 injured) just two years later.